Artist Statement/ About Me

 Materialsmithing

-My artistic practice has always been about investigating and combining different and alternative materials and techniques in unexpected ways and creating jewelry objects is an enjoyable process of discovery, investigation, experimentation, evaluation and revision.
+Investigating and combining alternative materials in unexpected ways is an enjoyable process of discovery, experimentation, evaluation and revision.
 Found and collected raw materials that I have contemplated over, often for quite some time, are a recurring feature in what I make.
 I enjoy revealing the unseen, unnoticed, unexpected or unknown and I am often happily surprised by what results.

-Spending time with the materials I have gathered to patiently smith the equation of what they want to show me, what to make of them and how to fabricate a new and well-made place for those materials to exist within is a delight, and there is immense artistic satisfaction in finding the way to that solution.
+Spending time with my materials to patiently smith the equation of what they want to show, what to make of them and how to fabricate a well-made place for them is a delight, and there is immense artistic satisfaction in finding a way to that solution.